Photoshop Halftone Dot Pattern tutorial

 The black point and white point sliders.

-Not all images will need both sliders to be moved.
-With my image, the histogram already extends all the way to the left so there’s no need to adjust the black point.
-But there is some room to brighten the highlights by dragging the white point slider a bit to the left.
+Not all images need both sliders adjusted.
+With my image, the histogram already extends all the way to the left, so I don’t need to adjust the black point.

 Dragging the white point slider to the right edge of the histogram.